-The Vice President for Student Affairs/ or designee will develop policies for the administration of the Student Conduct program and procedural rules for conducting conduct conferences and hearings which are consistent with provisions of the Code of Student Conduct.
+The Vice President for Student Affairs or designee will develop policies for the administration of the Student Conduct program and procedural rules for conducting conferences and hearings which are consistent with provisions of the Code of Student Conduct.

-Decisions made by the Conduct Officer, designee, and/or hearing panel are final, pending the normal appeals process.
-(A finding will be determined and is final except in cases that involve Title IX or other discrimination allegations.
-In those cases, the Title IX Coordinator, will review and finalize the resolution).
+Decisions made by the Conduct Officer, designee, and/or hearing panel are final, pending the normal appeals process, if applicable.

-No individual involved in the process other than the investigator, conduct officer, panel members, or appeals officer may audio or video record any investigation, conduct conference, or resolution meetings or other portions of the process without prior authorization.
+No individual involved in the process other than the investigator, conduct officer, panel members, or appeals officer audio or video record any investigation, conduct conference, or resolution meetings or other portions of the process without prior authorization.